-Date: See OWL for specific dates when and how students can participate presentations.
-If it is not safe to have in-person presentations, then we would proceed with synchronous Zoom presentations (there will be no change to the presentation dates or time) - more information can be found in OWL -
+Weight: Date: 5% of the course grade See OWL for specific dates when and how students can participate Time: During class time Location: Same as class location; officially, all presentations are scheduled as in-person presentations.
+If it is not safe to have in-person presentations for some reason, then we would proceed with synchronous Zoom presentations (there will be no change to the presentation dates or time).
+Details: See OWL for instructions on participation Absence: For missing any component of presentation participation work (a total of 5%), please contact your instructor to discuss your options.
+An alternative instructor-specific assignment may be granted by the instructor.